 If you look at the advertising for no-prep porcelain veneers, called Lumineers by manufacturer Cerinate, you come across a number of claims.
-The manufacturer claims that they look as good (or better) than traditional porcelain veneers, don’t require modification of your teeth, and they last more than 20 years.
-This last claim looks especially good, when responsible dentists will tell you that the lifetime for most porcelain veneers is about 10 years.
-But will they really last 20 years?
+The manufacturer claims that they look as good (or better) than traditional porcelain veneers, don’t require modification of your teeth, cost about the same, and last more than 20 years.
+This last claim looks especially appealing when responsible dentists will tell you that the lifetime for most porcelain veneers is about 10 years.
+But will Lumineers actually really last 20 years?
 Not likely.

 What Are Lumineers?